 The major sites of lymphoid tissue are:

-Lymph nodes: Lymph nodes are bean-sized collections of lymphocytes and other immune system cells throughout the body, including inside the chest, abdomen, and pelvis.
-They are connected to each other by a system of lymphatic vessels.
+Lymph nodes: Lymph nodes are bean-sized collections of lymphocytes and other immune system cells.
+They're found throughout the body, including inside the chest, abdomen (belly), and pelvis.
+They're connected to each other by a system of lymphatic vessels.

-Spleen: The spleen is an organ under the lower ribs on your left side.
-The spleen makes lymphocytes and other immune system cells.
+Spleen: The spleen is an organ that's under the lower ribs on your left side.
+The spleen is part of your immune system.
+It makes lymphocytes and other immune system cells.
 It also stores healthy blood cells and filters out damaged blood cells, bacteria, and cell waste.

 Thymus: The thymus is a small organ behind the upper part of the breastbone and in front of the heart.
-It is important for T lymphocyte development..
+It's important for T lymphocyte development.

-Adenoids and tonsils: These are collections of lymphoid tissue in the back of your throat.
+Adenoids and tonsils: These are collections of lymph tissue in the back of your throat.
 They help make antibodies against germs that are breathed in or swallowed.

 Digestive tract: The stomach, intestines, and many other organs also have lymph tissue.

 Although Hodgkin lymphoma can start almost anywhere, most often it starts in lymph nodes in the upper part of the body.
 The most common sites are in the chest, neck, or under the arms.